FAQ

 What are the living costs in Finland?

-The cost of groceries and household goods in Finland is not very high, even when compared to Eastern European countries.
+The cost of groceries and household goods in Finland is not very high.
+Cost of living in Finland is cheaper than in 63% of countries in Western Europe.

 • Weekly shopping will cost you about 50-100 euros per person when purchasing groceries at supermarkets like K-Market, S-Market, or Lidl.